Motivesoft/vscode-password-generator/README.md

 Two commands can be used:
 - `Copy New Password to the Clipboard`
-- `Copy New Password to the current editor window`
+- `Insert New Password`

+These comands can be accessed from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac), typing `password` and selecting the desired function.
+Alternately, they can be assigned to a key binding.

+Using the Code [multi-cursor](https://code.visualstudio.com/docs/editor/codebasics#_multiple-selections-multicursor) feature, multiple passwords can be generated and inserted into the editor window at the same time.

-See [Extension Settings](#extension-settings) to see the ways in which the password composition can be controlled.
+See [Extension Settings](#extension-settings) for the ways in which the password composition can be controlled.

+> This extension works with Code on the desktop and for the web.

 ## Requirements